Jerome Short, Ph.D.

 Fairfax, VA 22030-4444

-Currently, I am working on the development and evaluation of a psychological fitness program with college students and elderly adults, evaluation of substance abuse prevention, suicide prevention, and HIV prevention at local community mental health centers, and religious coping.
-I have developed a psychological fitness intervention that teaches people daily cognitive, behavioral, emotional, and interpersonal exercises and have found that these exercises are related to increased life satisfaction, self-esteem, optimism, perceived academic competence, and perceived body image among college students.
-The exercises are also related to decreased anxiety, depression, and anger.
-I am planning longitudinal follow-ups, identification of the most effective exercises, and application of the intervention to other populations.
-I am developing a Psychological Fitness website to describe my intervention.
+Currently, I am working on the development and evaluation of a psychological fitness program with college students and older adults, causes of well-being and physical health, social support, help-seeking, and meaning in life for adults.
+My psychological fitness program teaches people daily Behavioral, Emotional, Social, and Thoughtful (BEST) exercises in the areas of Thinking, Identity, Morality, Behaviors, Emotions, Relationships, and Sexuality (TIMBERS).
+These exercises are related to increased life satisfaction, self-esteem, optimism, perceived academic competence, and perceived body image among college students, and increased optimism and social support among older adults.
+The exercises are also related to decreased anxiety, depression, and anger among college students, and decreased anxiety among older adults.
+I am planning longitudinal follow-ups, identification of the most effective exercises, and application of the program to other people.